Contact A Lawyer

-Side effects of the popular diabetes drug Actos may increase the risk of bladder cancer.
+the popular diabetes drug Actos has been linked to an increased risk of bladder cancer.
 Health regulators in several foreign countries have suspended sales of the drug and the FDA required new warnings about the potential risk of bladder cancer from Actos in June 2011.

 STATUS OF ACTOS BLADDER CANCER LAWSUITS: As a result of the manufacturer’s failure to adequately research the side effects of Actos or warn about the risk of bladder cancer, compensation may be available through an Actos lawsuit.

 OVERVIEW: Actos (pioglitazone) was approved by the FDA in July 1999 as a treatment for type 2 diabetes.
 It is part of the same class of drugs as Avandia (rosiglitazone), which has been linked to an increased risk of heart attacks and other health problems.
 In recent years, use of Actos has increased as some studies have suggested that the diabetes medication may be safer than Avandia.